Protect your legacy: manage four key factors to transfer an inheritance more effectively (Quebec edition)

 For more information on this and other benefits, make time to talk with your advisor today and find out whether segregated fund contracts have a place in your estate plan.

-1 A beneficiary designation can also be challenged, but this doesn’t happen as often because people are often unaware or find out too late to do anything.
-2 In Quebec, a family class beneficiary is the married or civilly unified spouse, descendants, or ascendants of the policyholder.
-3 Creditor protection, while alive or after death, isn’t absolute and may be nullified where a fraudulent settlement or claim for dependant’s relief has been made.
+1 After death, notarial wills in Quebec aren’t public.
+After the testator’s death, only people with an interest in the estate have access to the information contained in it.
+The same rule applies to non-notarial wills verified by the court.
+2 A beneficiary designation can also be challenged, but this doesn’t happen as often because people are often unaware or find out too late to do anything.
+3 In Quebec, a family class beneficiary is the married or civilly unified spouse, descendants, or ascendants of the policyholder.
+4 Creditor protection, while alive or after death, isn’t absolute and may be nullified where a fraudulent settlement or claim for dependant’s relief has been made.
+5 For this example we assume that Lynn did not make any withdrawals.
+6 Some segregated fund contracts allow for the death benefit guarantee to reset at a higher amount if the fair market value is higher than the current death benefit guarantee on a particular date.

 Important disclosure